aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/vba-project/assign-macro-to-form-control/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells allows you to assign a Macro Code to a Form Control like a Button.
-Please use the [**Shape.MarcoName**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/macroname) property to assign a new Macro Code to a Form Control inside the workbook.
+Aspose.Cells for Python via .NET allows you to assign a Macro Code to a Form Control like a Button.
+Please use the [**Shape.macro_name**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shape/macro_name) property to assign a new Macro Code to a Form Control inside the workbook.

 {{% /alert %}}